-‘Jane The Virgin’s’ Gina Rodriguez Slammed For Saying That Black Women Are Paid More Than Latinas
+‘Jane The Virgin’s Gina Rodriguez Slammed For Saying That Black Women Are Paid More Than Latinas

 While the comment seems innocuous, many claimed that this was an example of Rodriguez showing her anti-blackness.
 Quite a few social media users said that she had displayed a tendency to make these types of comments in the past.

-“At this point, this is the 3rd or 4th blatantly anti-black things Gina Rodriguez has said and I think we may wanna just call a spade a spade at this point and agree she has some severe anti-black views.” wrote a Twitter user with the handle, @ShanelleLittle.
+“At this point, this is the 3rd or 4th blatantly anti-black things Gina Rodriguez has said and I think we may wanna just call a spade a spade at this point and agree she has some severe anti-black views.” wrote a Twitter user with the handle @ShanelleLittle.

-Gina Rodriguez is also the co-founder of a lingerie line called Naja and in 2016, they launched a line of nude colored underwear that catered to women with brown skin tones.
-In a press release quoted by People Magazine, the company claimed to be “redefining” the color nude in the lingerie industry with the “Nude For All” collection but social media users pointed out that a brand called Nubian Skin had built their company around providing nude undies for black and brown women years before.
+Gina Rodriguez is also the co-founder of a lingerie line called Naja, and in 2016, they launched a line of nude-colored underwear that catered to women with brown skin tones.
+In a press release quoted by People Magazine, the company claimed to be “redefining” the color nude in the lingerie industry with the “Nude For All” collection, but social media users pointed out that a brand called Nubian Skin had built their company around providing nude undies for black and brown women years before.

 Nubian Skin was founded in 2013 by a black woman named Ade Hassan, three years before Naja’s “Nude For All” campaign.